Category Archives: German Royals

 Queen Charlotte by Sir Thomas Lawrence, 1789; Credit – Wikipedia

 The only disruption in the family’s domestic lives was George’s attacks of illness.
-We now know that King George probably suffered from porphyria and his attacks severely worried Charlotte.
+We now know that King George possibly suffered from porphyria and his attacks severely worried Charlotte.
 The stress caused by her husband’s illness caused Charlotte’s personality to change.
 She became bad-tempered and depressed and her relationships with her children were strained.
-In 1810, George became so ill that it was necessary for Parliament to pass the Regency Act of 1811.
+In 1810, George became so ill that Parliament needed to pass the Regency Act of 1811.
 The Prince of Wales acted as Regent until his father died in 1820.
 Charlotte was her husband’s legal guardian, but could not bring herself to visit him due to his violent outbursts and erratic behavior.

 Queen Charlotte died on November 17, 1818, at Kew Palace seated in a small armchair holding the hand of her eldest son.
 She was buried in the Royal Tomb House at St. George’s Chapel Windsor.
 Charlotte is the second longest-serving consort in British history.
 Only her descendant, Prince Philip, Duke of Edinburgh, husband of Queen Elizabeth II, served as a consort longer.
 King George III was unaware of his wife’s death.
 He died at Windsor Castle on January 29, 1820, six days after the death of his fourth son, Edward, Duke of Kent.
 The Duke of Kent’s only child, a daughter, was only eight months old when her father died, but 17 years later she succeeded to the throne as Queen Victoria.